Airfare Discounts for Disney Vacations

-Since there are so many uncertainties and restrictions with Priceline bids, I recommend waiting until you’ve exhausted other options first.
+Since there are so many uncertainties and restrictions with Priceline bids, we recommend waiting until you’ve exhausted other options first.
 However, if your travel dates are drawing close (i.e. within a month) and you have been unable to find a good fare, it may be worth trying a Priceline bid.
-If you have more time, I would recommend continuing to monitor other options.
+If you have more time, we would recommend continuing to monitor other options.

 If you need airfare and hotel accommodations, or airfare and a rental car, there are some good resources for booking a cheap vacation package that includes both (or even all three: air, hotel and car).